From Roosevelt to Obama: famous Americans who won the Nobel Peace Prize

 Jimmy Carter, 2002

-The 39th President of the United States, Jimmy Carter, has repeatedly acted as a mediator in the settlement of international conflicts.
-The most famous example is the 1978 Camp David talks, when the American president participated in a seemingly impossible event - the signing of a peace treaty between an Arab country, Egypt, and Israel.
+The 39th President of the United States, Jimmy Carter, repeatedly acted as a mediator in resolving international conflicts.
+The most famous example is the Camp David negotiations in 1978, when the American president participated in a previously impossible event - the signing of a peace treaty between the Arab country, Egypt, and Israel.

 After leaving the presidency, Carter continued his activities as a negotiator and mediator.
 In 1994, he accepted President Clinton's offer to become an ambassador for upcoming talks with North Korean leader Kim Il Sung.
 As Carter himself recalls, later he also offered the Donald Trump administration the services of a mediator with the North Korean side.